DDMAL/linkedmusic-queries/README.md

 This experiment has solved some problems/issues:

 This experiment addresses the challenge of oversized ontologies hindering LLMs in generating accurate SPARQL queries.
-Our->
+Our ->

 ### "ontology-subgraph-extraction approach"